Please enter your email in order to download this publication.

-Set a few, big focused goals: Frustrations with performance management typically stem from the Year-end components – ratings distributions, links to compensation, the relative fairness of the process, etc.
+Set a few, big focused goals: Frustrations with performance management typically stem from the Year-end components – rating distributions, links to compensation, the relative fairness of the process, etc.

 If we flawlessly execute goal setting, a surprising number of those issues fade away.

 - Set bigger goals: The scientific research is extremely clear that the larger the challenge, the more effort we’ll apply to achieve it (2).
 If your employees’ goals are not set at the maximum achievable level, you’re leaving performance on the table.

 An easy way to stretch goals is to simply ask what 20% higher performance would look like against last year’s goals.
 That might require more aggressive management of their team, more creative approaches, better work prioritization or all of the above.

 Bigger goals naturally shift the Year-end performance distribution downward as fewer employees exceed all or most of their goals.

 - Set four or fewer goals: Drive higher performance by limiting the number of goals to four or fewer.
 This means that those goals must capture the largest, most important deliverables that a person has for this performance cycle.
 Not only is this common sense, it’s also a scientific fact (3).

 Setting a few big focused goals isn’t asking employees to do more work; it’s asking them for higher results.
 Most employees are already stretched to capacity but their time isn’t efficiently used.
 This approach ensures that they’re giving their best in the areas that matter most.